 Becoming a chiropractor is a long and challenging process.
 The candidate has to pass many exams and only after successful completion of the Board exams, can they be eligible for licensing in the state.
-Chiropractors have the similar obligations as physicians, which comes with several responsibilities.
-Sometimes a chiropractor may run into patient conflicts, administrative issues or be faced with criminal complaints.
+Chiropractors have similar obligations as physicians, dentists, or pharmacists, which come with several responsibilities.
+Sometimes a chiropractor may run into patient conflicts, administrative issues, or be faced with criminal complaints.
 There are also situations where complaints are made to the Board, and chiropractors get their license revoked and/or suspended.
 This is not a trivial matter, but it can be problematic for the chiropractor in question until the licensing board carefully reviews the case before taking any decisions.

 License suspension for a chiropractor working in South Carolina is a complicated process and may be initiated by a complaint from a patient, other healthcare provider, hospital administrators, or law enforcement If the accused is found guilty of the complaint filed against him, the licensing board may rule in favor of suspension, reprimand or complete revocation of the privilege to practice medicine again.